adrazi01/CIFAR10-DeepLearningModel/README.md

 # CIFAR10-DeepLearningModel
 Deep learning model for training and testing images from CIFAR-10 dataset.
-Includes graphs and tensorboard data.
+Includes graphs from tensorboard logs.